 Globally, COVID-19 has seen much of the workforce move from physical, face-to-face interaction to the virtual, online world.

-As a result, many job interviews are now being conducted virtually in Singapore.
+As a result, many job interviews are now being conducted virtually in India.
 Recruiters and hiring managers require candidates to get organised and prepared quick-smart, ensuring they are set up with the right technology and tools.

 FaceTime, Facebook Messenger, even Instagram Live and Stories, have helped us grow accustomed to communicating socially via screens (mainly on our mobile phones or tablets).
 But when it comes to job interviews, there are numerous additional considerations to be taken into account when preparing for your online job interview, whether it's through Skype, Zoom, or any other communication platform.

 Importantly, just because you are not physically present does not make the interview any less formal.

 So what are the common platforms used by recruiters and hiring managers when you can’t physically meet at an office or worksite?

 It’s essential to be familiar with these popular video interview platforms:

 A simple Google or YouTube search can provide you with a quick introduction, tour and tutorial of how these platforms work.
 By doing so, you’ll avoid any additional stress that comes with navigating new technology – you’re dealing with enough pressure for the interview as it is.